derekphilipau/glazypress2/docs/concepts/temperature/README.md

 ## What are cones?

 Firing ceramics in a kiln is a bit like cooking a pizza in the oven.
 As with Italian wood-fired stoves, you could set your oven on very high heat and cook the pizza in just four minutes.
 Or you could cook the pizza for a longer amount of time at lower heat.
 Either way, you'll end up with edible pizza.

 Pyrometric cones are a measurement of the total amount of _heatwork_. _Heatwork_ is the combination of time _and_ temperature.
 We can say that two pizzas received a similar amount of heatwork if they are both fully cooked, even if they were cooked at different temperatures for different durations of time.
 Similarly, we can say that two ceramic vases were fired to a certain _cone_ (e.g. similar amount of heatwork) even if the firings were different in temperature & time.

 It's important to note that firings are often _uneven_: a kiln may have cool and hot spots, and the difference in temperature may be one or more cones.
 Just because a cone has fallen doesn't mean the entire kiln (including the ceramics and kiln furniture) has also reached that cone temperature.
 So it's a good idea to sometimes place extra cones throughout the kiln to determine if the firing is even.

-For more information on cones, see the excellent Digitalfire article [Interpreting Orton Cones](https://digitalfire.com/4sight/education/interpreting_orton_cones_193.html) as well as Orton's [Pyrometric Cones Resources](https://www.ortonceramic.com/Resources/Pyrometric_Cones/).
+For more information on cones, see the excellent Digitalfire article [Pyrometric Cone](https://digitalfire.com/glossary/pyrometric+cone) as well as Orton's [Pyrometric Cones Resources](https://www.ortonceramic.com/pyrometric-cones).

 ## Setting & Reading Cones